-- Also change your holiday destination to any other country that is safe to travel to, as long as there is no increase in cost.
-If there is an increased premium, you’d need to pay the price difference to change your cover.
+- Change your holiday destination to a country that is safe to travel to, as long as there is no increase in cost.
+If there is an increase, you’ll need to pay the price difference.

-You can make either of these changes to your policy online using My Staysure to avoid administration charges when calling to make amendments.
+You can make these changes to your policy online, simply log in to your My Staysure account.

 See more about how we’re helping our existing customers if their plans are impacted by Covid.